F3kilo/htb/doc/design.md

 ## Content

 ### Proof of concept
+- Two ships:
+    - Lightweight ship with good speed, one additional module cell and good power regeneration rate.
+    - Heavy and slow ship with significantly increased integrity and energy capacity and three additional module cells.
 - Two weapon categories:
-    - Lasers
-    - Rockets
-- Two weapons in each category:
     - Lasers:
         - Powerful but long-to-reload beam.
         - Permanent ray with low damage.
     - Rockets:
-        - One rocket
+        - One rocket with high damage to integrity.
-        - Batch of small rockets flies to different targets.
+        - Batch of small rockets, that flies to different targets.
-- Two modules
+- Two core modules:
+    - Power accumulator, that allows to instantly get energy boost.
+    - Maneuver drives, that allows to dodge enemy fire.
+    - Additional solid fuel engines, that allows to get high acceleration, while fuel is present.
+- Four additional modules:
+    - Anti-projectile autocannon, that has a chance to destroy hostile projectile.
+    - Speed booster increases basis speed of the ship.
+    - Weapon cooling unit, that reduces laser energy consumption.
+    - Reserve rockets parts, that reduces ship parts required to create new rockets.